aevyrie/aevyrie.github.io/content/blog/2021-02-14-towards-a-better-cad.md

 Perhaps the most well-known format in the CAD world is the ISO 10303 *Standard for the Exchange of Product model data* (STEP).
 The STEP format aims to add manufacturing data, including tolerances and manufacturing methods, to the 3D file exchange format.
 The STEP format is absolutely gargantuan, and in my opinion, tries to do so much that it's far too complex to approach with a green field implementation.
 If you don't believe me, [check this out](http://www.steptools.com/stds/stp_expg/arm.html), and zoom out of the page as far as your browser will allow.
 The STEP specification was first released in 1994, and is one of the most common ways to transfer CAD data between engineers and vendors.
 It is also incredibly common for STEP files to have broken surfaces that need to be manually repaired.
 Because the format is owned by the ISO standards body, its specification is not free.

-The Parasolid format (*.x_b, *.x_t) gets an honorable mention here as possibly the most common proprietary (non-interchange)) format, born out of the Parasolid geometry kernel.
+The Parasolid format (*.x_b, *.x_t) gets an honorable mention here as possibly the most common proprietary format, born out of the Parasolid geometry kernel.
 CAD packages with the Parasolid kernel can communicate in this format natively.
-You can find the format specification by searching for the "Parasolid XT Format Reference".
+You can find the format specification by searching for the "Parasolid XT Format Reference" in your friendly neighborhod search engine of choice.

 ### Geometric Modeling Kernels